lm2612/MiMA/README.md

 on each copy made.
 This model is provided as is without any express or implied warranties.

 ## This branch (lm2612/MiMA/tree/ML-laura)
-This branch ontains version of MiMA used in Mansfield & Sheshadri, (2024): Uncertainty Quantification of a Machine Learning Subgrid-Scale Parameterization for Atmospheric Gravity Waves.
+This branch contains version of MiMA used in Mansfield & Sheshadri, (2024): Uncertainty Quantification of a Machine Learning Subgrid-Scale Parameterization for Atmospheric Gravity Waves.
 Files edited:
 * `MiMA/src/atmos_param/cg_drag/cg_drag.f90`
 * `MiMA/inputs/input.nml`